mui/material-ui/docs/src/pages/careers/developer-advocate.md

 You will be the first person focusing full-time on developer relations at MUI.
 You will lay the foundations for a team that could grow over time.

-Our solution empowers React developers to build awesome applications faster – we see over a million developers on MUI's docs every month..
-It should be easy, it shouldn't require any advanced technical skills.
+Our solution empowers React developers to build awesome applications faster – we see over a million developers on MUI's docs every month.
 Hundreds of thousands of developers use MUI every month.

 ### What you'll do on a day-to-day basis